Joseph N. Perry

-Joseph Nathaniel Perry (born April 18, 1948) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop for the Archdiocese of Chicago from 1998 to 2023.
+Joseph Nathaniel Perry (born April 18, 1948) is an American Catholic prelate who served as an auxiliary bishop of the Archdiocese of Chicago from 1998 to 2023.

 Perry is a past vice-president of the board of the National Black Catholic Congress, and chairman of the US Conference of Catholic Bishops (USCCB) Subcommittee on African-American Affairs.
-He is also a supporter and celebrant of the Traditional Latin Mass, and has celebrated pontifical high masses, ordinations, and confirmations according to the traditional rite.
+He is also a supporter and celebrant of the sacraments according to the Extraordinary Form.

 Biography

 Early life and education

-A native of Chicago, Joseph Perry was born on April 18, 1948.
+A native of Chicago, Joseph Nathaniel Perry was born on April 18, 1948.
 He attended various Catholic elementary schools in Chicago between 1954 and 1962.
-In 1963, he attended Carver High School in Chicago for one year before transferring to St. Lawrence Seminary High School in Mt.
+In 1963, he attended Carver High School for one year before transferring to St. Lawrence Seminary High School in Mt.
 Calvary, Wisconsin.

 In 1967, Perry entered the Capuchin Seminary of St. Mary in Crown Point, Indiana where he studied through 1971.
 He then attended Saint Joseph's College in Rensselaer, Indiana, receiving a Bachelor of Philosophy degree and a Bachelor of Theology degree.
-Perry then entered St. Francis Seminary in St. Francis, Wisconsin, receiving a Master of Divinity degree in 1975.
+Perry then entered St. Francis Seminary, receiving a Master of Divinity degree in 1975.

 Ordination and ministry

-On May 24, 1975, Perry was ordained a priest by Archbishop William Cousins for the Archdiocese of Milwaukee.
+On May 24, 1975, Perry was ordained a priest by Archbishop William Edward Cousins for the Archdiocese of Milwaukee.
 After his ordination, he was assigned as associate pastor at St. Nicholas Parish in Milwaukee.
 In 1976, Perry was appointed to the archdiocesan tribunal.
-Between 1979 and 1981, Perry attended the Catholic University of America in Washington, D.C., obtaining a Licentiate of Canon Law.
+Between 1979 and 1981, Perry attended the Catholic University of America in Washington, DC, obtaining a Licentiate of Canon Law.
 After receiving his licentiate, Perry returned to the tribunal, where he was appointed chief judicial officer in 1983.
-At the same time, he started teaching canon law at Sacred Heart School of Theology in Hales Corners, Wisconsin.
+At the same time, he started teaching canon law at Sacred Heart School of Theology in Hales Corners.

-In 1995, Perry permanently left the tribunal to return to pastoral work with an assignment as pastor of All Saints Parish in Milwaukee.
-In 1996, he began teaching canon law at Marquette University Law School in Milwaukee and in 1997 at Mundelein Seminary in Mundelein, Illinois.
+In 1995, Perry returned to pastoral work as pastor of All Saints Parish in Milwaukee.
+In 1996, he began teaching canon law at Marquette University Law School and a year later at Mundelein Seminary.

 Auxiliary Bishop of Chicago

-On May 5, 1998, Pope John Paul II appointed Perry as an auxiliary bishop of the Archdiocese of Chicago and the titular bishop of Lead.
+On May 5, 1998, Pope John Paul II appointed Perry as an auxiliary bishop of the Archdiocese of Chicago and titular bishop of Lead.
 He was consecrated on June 29, 1998 by Cardinal Francis George.
-He was then appointed the episcopal vicar for Vicariate VI of the archdiocese.
+Upon becoming bishop, he was made the episcopal vicar for Vicariate VI of the archdiocese.

+Perry is a supporter and celebrant of the Traditional Latin Mass, and has celebrated the sacraments according to the traditional rite.
+He has praised Pope Benedict XVI for promulgating Summorum Pontificum, the motu proprio allowing the celebration of the traditional Mass, comparing Benedict as "like an Angel from heaven" by allowing "two legitimate forms of the Roman liturgy".